AhmadunNabi/Bitcoin-Price-prediction/README.md

 # Bitcoin-Price-prediction
-In this repository I have implemented Bitcoin Price Prediction using ARIMA, SARIMA, LSTM The code includes
+In this repository I have implemented Bitcoin Price Prediction using ARIMA, SARIMA, LSTM.

+The code includes
   1. Data Preparation
   2. Exploratory Data Analysis (EDA)